-Think about it.
-Is it possible the difference between a religion and a cult is nothing more than popularity?
+Is it possible the only difference between a religion and a cult is popularity?
+Let’s explore the differences.

-Many people conclude that the only difference between a religion and a cult is the size of the membership.
+Many people conclude that the only difference between a religion and a cult is the membership’s size.
 So, what’s then is the difference between cults, religion?
 Religion and cults typically have the same four concerns.

-1. your belief in who might have created the universe
+1. your belief in who or what might have created the universe

 2. what may happen after you die and your afterlife beliefs